 You jog in them.
 Compete in them.
 Maybe even meet your friend for lunch in them.
 They add an extra bounce to your step and urge you to take the stairs instead of the elevator.
 When the last thing you want to do is wake up for that morning run, they are there for you.

 They have a special place in your closet and your heart.
-They are your tennis shoes.
-But what happens once you’ve loved them to death?
+They are your tennis shoes, sneakers, jogging shoes, trainers, kicks.
+Whatever you call them, what happens once you’ve loved them to death?

-Even though we get lots of life out of our shoes, the U.S. Department of the Interior reports that Americans throw away at least 300 million pairs of shoes annually.
-In a landfill, it takes 30 years for shoes to decompose.
+Even though we get lots of life out of our shoes, Americans throw away at least 300 million pairs of shoes annually, according to the U.S. Department of Interior.
+In a landfill, it takes 30 to 40 years for shoes to decompose.

 There are two methods for keeping sneakers out of landfills: donation and recycling.